By Talkwalker

 Societal/peer influence

-This is quite common within the tech industry, as consumers get passionate about a particular brand based on what they think is the leading product.
-Apple vs. Android, Xbox vs. PlayStation, even Coke vs. Pepsi.
-This type of brand passion can be impacted by external influencers, as consumers jump onto brands that are more ‘now.’
+This is common within the tech industry.
+Consumers get passionate about a particular brand based on what they think is the leading product.
+Apple vs. Android, Xbox vs. PlayStation, and even Coke vs. Pepsi.
+External influencers often impact this type of brand passion, as consumers jump onto brands that are more ‘now.’

 Social responsibility connections

-Consumers are increasingly passionate about improving the issues impacting the world, whether environmental, societal, or economical.
-If a brand aligns with these issues, and demonstrates genuine attempts to make a difference, this passion can connect these brands to consumers.
+Consumers are increasingly passionate about improving the issues impacting the world, whether environmental, societal, or economic.
+When a brand aligns with these issues and genuinely tries to make a difference, it fosters connections with consumers.

-No wonder, a majority of our 50 most loved brands were actively focused on sustainability.
+No wonder, a majority of our 50 most loved brands actively focus on sustainability.

 How to measure brand passion

-To measure brand passion, we looked at brand conversations that demonstrated significant passion related words or phrases alongside the brand name.
-We also considered emojis and sentiment analysis (care of our Blue Silk AI™) to detect positive feelings towards a brand.
+To measure brand passion, we looked at brand conversations that showed passion-related words or phrases alongside the brand name.
+We also monitored emojis and sentiment analysis to find positive feelings towards a brand.

-We also looked for mentions that were negatively passionate towards a brand (or as most people define it, mentions that demonstrated brand hate).
+We also considered negative brand mentions (or as most people call it, brand hate).

-These mentions were used to create a Passion score from -5 to 5.
+These mentions create a Passion score from -5 to 5.

 I'm watching this show on Netflix called Inventing Anna about a woman who cons everyone into believing she's a millionaire and I probably shouldn't be rooting for her but I LOVE this show!